Social Work (SOWK)

 Offered: Resident and Online

-SOWK 665 Advanced Generalist Field Enrollment 0 Credit Hour(s)
+SOWK 664 Advanced Generalist Field Enrollment I 0 Credit Hour(s)

-Advanced Generalist Field Enrollment provides students with guidance in their efforts to secure a placement for their Advanced Generalist Field Experience.
-Upon successful completion of the course, students are enrolled in a field experience.
+Advanced Generalist Field Enrollment I provides students with guidance in their efforts to secure a placement for their Advanced Generalist Field Experience.
+Initial documents are completed.
+Upon successful completion of the course, students are manually registered by the Department and enrolled in Advanced Generalist Field Experience II in which the placement is finalized.

 Offered: Resident and Online

-SOWK 670 Advanced Generalist Field Experience and Seminar 6-9 Credit Hour(s)
+SOWK 665 Advanced Generalist Field Enrollment II 0 Credit Hour(s)

 Offered: Resident and Online